Answering The Call For Power Telephone: (518) 245-4400 Mon-Thurs 7:00 a.m. - 5:30 p.m. EST

 I. Introduction

-Espey Mfg. & Electronics Corp., hereinafter the “Company” is firmly committed to maintaining high ethical standards and professional integrity.
-The purpose of this Code of Ethics and Business Conduct, hereinafter the “Code” is to codify the ethical values that have historically been an integral part of the Company’s business practice.
-The Company strongly believes that its ability to succeed in the future depends on its employees, management, officers (including executive officers, which include the Chairman of the Board, President, Chief Executive Officer, Treasurer, Vice-President, Corporate Secretary, Assistant Treasurers) and directors (collectively hereinafter referred to as “Employees”) being personally committed to ethical business practices.
-Although not every type of situation may be covered, the sections below are intended to give Employees a sense of the values that the Company seeks to promote and the sort of conduct the Company hopes to foster among its Employees.
-In the event that a situation not covered in this Code arises, Employees should seek guidance from a supervisor or, if an Employee does not feel comfortable seeking guidance from his or her supervisor, the Corporate Secretary or, in the case that an executive officer or director is involved, alternatively from the Chairman of the Audit Committee hereinafter “Audit Committee” of the Company’s Board of Directors hereinafter the “Board”.
+Espey Mfg. & Electronics Corp., hereinafter the “Company” is committed to maintaining ethical standards and professional integrity.
+The purpose of this Code of Ethics and Business Conduct, hereinafter the “Code” is to set forth the ethical values that are an integral part of our Company’s business practice.
+The Company strongly believes that its ability to succeed depends on its employees, management, officers and directors (collectively hereinafter referred to as “Employees”) being personally committed to ethical business practices.
+Although not every type of situation may be covered, the sections below are intended to give Employees a sense of the values and behaviors that the Company seeks to promote.
+In the event that a situation not covered in this Code arises, Employees should seek guidance from a supervisor or, if an Employee does not feel comfortable seeking guidance from his or her supervisor, the Corporate Secretary or, in the case that an executive officer or director is involved, alternatively from the Chair of the Company’s Board of Directors (the “Board”) or the Chair of the Board’s Audit Committee.
+In all cases, you always have someone to talk to about your concerns and ideas.

 II.
 Conflicts of Interest

 Company policy prohibits conflicts between the interests of its employees and the Company.
 A conflict of interest exists when an employee’s personal interest interferes or may interfere with the interests of the Company.
-Conflicts of interest may not always be clear, so if an employee has a concern that a conflict of interest may exist, they should consult with higher levels of management, the company’s Corporate Secretary, or, in the case that an executive officer or director is involved, to the Chairman of the Audit Committee or the Board.
+Conflicts of interest may not always be clear, so if an employee has a concern that a conflict of interest may exist, they should consult with higher levels of management, the company’s Corporate Secretary, or, in the case that an executive officer or director is involved, to the Chair of the Audit Committee or the Board.

 III.
 Corporate Opportunities